-Tae Kwon Do is considered one of the oldest martial arts in the world — estimated at over 2,000 years old.
-Tae Kwon Do literally means the “art of hand and foot fighting.”
-It is one of the fastest growing martial arts today, due in part to the efforts of Bok Man Kim, a 10th Degree black belt who has pioneered the international development of traditional Tae Kwon Do.
+Tae Kwon Do is one of the fastest growing martial arts today, due in part to the efforts of Bok Man Kim, an 11th Degree black belt who has pioneered the international development of traditional Tae Kwon Do.
 Black Belt magazine once called him the “father” of Tae Kwon Do and he has been instructing for the past 53 years.
 Over the course of his career he has taught and performed for presidents and royalty in Southeast Asia and Europe.

 In 1941, at age 7, Bok Man Kim was introduced to the ancient Korean foot-fighting techniques of To-San, forerunner of Tae Kwon Do.

 In 1950 Kim joined the army.
 During his army years he honed his fighting skills.
 Rising to the rank of Sergeant Major he began teaching unarmed combat techniques to other servicemen.

 In 1959 Kim visited Saigon at the invitation of the South Vietnamese government to popularize and promote Tae Kwon Do to members of the police, military and paramilitary establishments.
 In Taiwan, also upon government invitation, he performed before the Formosan Police Contingents and members of the National Armed Forces.